jeremyButtler/freezeTB/README.md

    - For Linux Ubuntu, you can try right clicking the ftbRay file and select `Allow Launching`
      - No idea if works, but hope it does
-   - For Linux, I am hoping it works out of the box, but if you get dependencies errors see the [installing raylib Linux](#raylib_Linux) section for a list of dependencies.
+   - For Linux, it looks like it works

 ## Linux: